 - Reason for call

 You will receive a return email from a CARE staff member in regards to your phone call or email within 24 hours.
 Please check your UTEP email account.

 If you are looking for information in regards to the Federal Corona Virus Aid, Relief, and Economic Security (CARES Act), please click on this link: https://www.utep.edu/utepcares/

 Campus Advocacy, Resources and Education (CARE) office seeks to empower students who have been impacted by any *crime by providing private advocacy, resources and supportive services.
 These services may be extended to the students' support system (family, friends, peer groups, or staff/faculty members), if applicable.

-CARE works in partnership with campus departments and community agencies to develope engaging programs to educate the campus community about the role each of us play in ending interperonal violence on our campus and community.*A victim of crime is a person who has suffered physical, sexual, financial, emotional harm because of the commission of a crime.
+CARE works in partnership with campus departments and community agencies to develop engaging programs to educate the campus community about the role each of us play in ending interpersonal violence on our campus and community.

-“This project is funded by a grant from the Criminal Justice Division, Office of the Governor, and the Office for Victims of Crime.
+“This project is funded in part by a grant from the Criminal Justice Division, Office of the Governor, and the Office for Victims of Crime.
 Neither the Office of the Governor nor any of its components operate, control, are responsible for, or necessarily endorse this project (including without limitation, its content, technical infrastructure, and policies, and any services or tools provided).”